 Because modern large scale climate models can't resolve floes, further refinements in coupled model grids may necessitate new approaches to simulating sea ice.
-One is hybrid continuumdiscrete-element models that parameterize the FSD where floes are small relative to the grid scale, and resolve floes when they are large.
+One is hybrid continuum-discrete-element models that parameterize the FSD where floes are small relative to the grid scale, and resolve floes when they are large.

 Surface wave propagation through the sea ice pack.
 Ocean surface waves carry huge stores of energy across the ocean, and can propagate hundreds of kilometers into the sea ice pack.
-They create a highly dynamic region known as the marginal ice zone (MIZ), in which they break up large floes into smaller floes, and promote formation of pancake ice.
-Thus, waves influence f(r) in the MIZ, giving it dynamic and thermodynamic properties distinct from the inner pack.
+They create a highly dynamic region known as the marginal ice zone (MIZ), in which they break up large floes into smaller floes, and promote formation of pancake ice (see opening graphic).
+Thus, waves influence f(r) in the MIZ, giving the ice cover dynamic and thermodynamic properties distinct from the inner pack.